 The Single Electricity Market (SEM) on the island of Ireland is undergoing a radical transformation arising from changes to European legislation designed to create a single wholesale market across Europe.
 The new market design will result in what has been named an Integrated Single Electricity Market (I-SEM).
-The I-SEM will more fully facilitate coupling with the electricity market in the rest of Europe and is due to go live on May 23, 2018.
+The I-SEM will more fully facilitate coupling with the electricity market in the rest of Europe.